mcnuggets-lab/cloud-project1/content/_index.md

 I'm Kit-Ho Mak.

 This site is not really my personal webpage.
 I build it in AWS (mainly Cloud9, S3 and CodeBuild) for learning CICD in AWS.
+AWS CloudFront is used for HTTPS hosting.

 You may find the source code [here](https://github.com/mcnuggets-lab/cloud-project1).